Gales Point: Story telling

 Storytelling has always been an important form of entertainment in the village.

 The introductions always started with a bizarre exaggeration to make the crowd laugh such as "Back in the day when monkey use to chew tobacco" and ended with the classic Creole line "if the pin neva ben, di story neva end".

 Some of the stories are long and have morals that can only be captured if one pays keen attention.

-The story may also change according to the mood of the teller, for example, the storyteller mentioned or integrated hurricane Richard in two of the stories, making the audience laugh at a recent disaster that affected the community.
+The story may also change according to the mood of the teller.
+For example, the storyteller mentioned or integrated Hurricane Richard in two of the stories, making the audience laugh at a recent disaster that affected the community.

 Outside influences

 It is important to recognize that culture is always in a process of change due to both internal and external occurrences and influences.

 Gales Point is not in total isolation or unaffected by the broader Belizean cultural lifestyles and 'Western culture'.

 Many things have changed in the community.

 For example, the Sambai is no longer the same.
 There are more children participating in the dance than actual adults.
-In the past, no children were allowed to do the Sambai in the past.
+In the past, no children were allowed to do the Sambai.

 People now live in concrete houses as opposed to thatched houses in the past.
 Processed and canned foods are available in the village.
 There is a local Christian church.
 Rastafari, or at least the growing of 'locks', is now quite common among the youth (for discussion on Rastafari in Belize, see Lawrence: 2012).

 These modern influences at the same time have benefited the community.
 For example, they now have access to electricity and water.

 There is little economic activity occurring in the village which leads people to migrate out of the community.
 Many persons hope that increase tourist arrivals will increase the economic activities of the community and decrease outward migration.

 Tourism

 The village of Gales Point has some tourism, mostly for those interested in seeing the rich ecosystem of the area, including a large West Indian manatee population.
-The village has a bar called 'Gentle's Cool Spot', a shop called 'Martha's Shop' and a Creole drumming school where drumming lessons are available from Emmeth Young.
 It is also possible to camp at Methos Campsite near the end of the point.

-At the end of the point is a lodge called Manatee Lodge, which offers hikes, manatee spotting trips and snorkelling in the Caribbean Sea at nearby islands and cayes.
+At the end of the point is a lodge called Manatee Lodge, which offers hikes, manatee spotting trips, and snorkelling in the Caribbean Sea at nearby islands and cayes.